 When creating the guest list for a bridal shower, consider the wishes of both the bride and groom.
 Since it is possible that another family member or friend is planning a bridal shower for the bride or the couple, consider the fact that the same guest(s) may be invited to more than one shower.
 This can be extremely taxing on a guest's pocketbook.
 A good rule of thumb: the same guest should be invited to only one or two showers at the most, with the exception being members of the immediate family.

-Games with printable games that can be instantly printed right from your
+Free Bridal Shower Games with printable games that can be instantly printed right from your printer.
+Are you having a buffet?
+Free

 printable food label cards add a lovely touch to any display of